1alessandro1/ZTE-MC7010/fs.md

 vol_alignment = 1
 vol_size = 8888320
 ```
-- Finally re-create new **sdxprairie-sysfs.ubi** using the command `/usr/sbin/ubinize -p 262144 -m 4096 -O 4096 -s 4096 -x 1 -Q ID_GOT_FROM_UBI_DISPLAY_INFO -o mod_sdxprairie-sysfs.ubi ubi.ini`
+- Finally create the new **sdxprairie-sysfs.ubi** using `/usr/sbin/ubinize -p 262144 -m 4096 -O 4096 -s 4096 -x 1 -Q ID_FROM_UBI_DISPLAY_INFO -o mod_sdxprairie-sysfs.ubi ubi.ini`
-- This file now can be replaced on your QFIL package and flashed back on the unit
+- This file now can be replaced in your QFIL package and flashed on the unit

-If you want to play with ***rootfs\ztedata*** mods and avoid flash all the times with QFIL, is it possible to erase **boot** partiton, so the **abl** (Android Boot Loader) will automatically start in ***fastboot mode****, so you can boot your own kernel or flash other partition without need to put unit in ***EDL mode***, for instance to reflash system each time you can simply do:
+If you want to modify ***rootfs\ztedata*** without having to use QFIL to flash the firmware every time, erasing the **boot** partiton is possible, so the **abl** (Android Boot Loader) will automatically start in ***fastboot mode***, making it possible to boot your own kernel or to flash other partitions without needing to set the CPE in ***EDL mode***.
+For instance, to reflash the system each time, you can simply run these commands:

 ```
 fastboot erase system
 fastboot flash system  mod_sdxprairie-sysfs.ubi
 ```

-When finished, you can boot the kernel with the command: `fastboot boot sdxprairie-boot.img`
+When finished, boot the kernel with the command: `fastboot boot sdxprairie-boot.img`.
-If everything is fine, just reboot unit and permanent flash the kernel with the command `fastboot flash boot sdxprairie-boot.img`
+If everything is fine, just reboot the unit and permanently flash the kernel with the command: `fastboot flash boot sdxprairie-boot.img`.